 Phase 3: Decline and Acquisition by AOL

-As Netscape struggled to maintain its footing amidst the relentless onslaught of Microsoft’s Internet Explorer, the company’s fortunes began to wane.
+As Netscape struggled to maintain its footing amidst the relentless onslaught of Microsoft’s Internet Explorer, its fortunes began to wane.
 The once-mighty web pioneer found itself in a precarious position, and it became increasingly clear that drastic action would be necessary to salvage the business.
 In this next phase of our journey through the history of Netscape Navigator, we’ll explore the company’s decline and eventual acquisition by AOL, delving into the details, context, and some fascinating anecdotes from this tumultuous period.

 In the late 1990s, Netscape’s market share had plummeted, and the company was hemorrhaging money.
 Their attempts to diversify into other areas, such as enterprise software and web services, had met with limited success, and they were struggling to regain their footing in a rapidly changing tech landscape.
 To make matters worse, the company’s morale had taken a significant hit due to the relentless pace of the Browser Wars and the growing sense of inevitability surrounding Netscape’s decline.